How Center of Gravity, Angle of Attack, and Stalls Impact Flight

 The center of gravity (CG) is the point where the entire weight of a drone is balanced in all directions.
 Imagine it as the exact spot where all the drone’s weight is concentrated.

-When adding or removing equipment, such as cameras or sensors, it’s crucial to make sure the CG stays within the limits specified by the manufacturer.
-Always check your drone’s CG after making changes to avoid issues with stability and performance during flight.
+When adding or removing equipment, such as cameras or sensors, it’s essential to make sure the CG stays within the limits specified by the manufacturer.
+Always evaluate the CG of the sUAS after making changes to avoid issues with stability and performance during flight.

 Critical Angle of Attack

-The critical angle of attack is like the “no-go” zone for your drone’s wing, where it’s saying, “Whoa, that angle is too steep!”
+The critical angle of attack is like the “no-go” zone for your sUAS as its turning.
+This is where it’s saying, “Whoa, that angle is too steep!”

-In simpler terms, the critical angle of attack is the steepest angle at which the wing can meet the oncoming airflow while still generating enough lift to keep the drone flying.
+In simpler terms, the critical angle of attack can be defined as the steepest angle at which the sUAS wing can meet the oncoming airflow while still generating enough lift to keep the drone flying.

-A stall happens when the wing exceeds this critical angle, disrupting the smooth airflow and causing a rapid loss of lift, which can lead to the drone stalling.
+A stall happens when the wing exceeds this critical angle, disrupting the smooth airflow and causing a rapid loss of lift, which can lead to the drone stalling and potentially crashing.

 Stalls

-A stall for a drone occurs when the airflow over the drone’s propellers or wings (if it’s a fixed-wing drone) is disrupted to the point where they can no longer generate sufficient lift.
+An sUAS stall occurs when the airflow over the drone’s propellers is disrupted to the point where they can no longer generate sufficient lift.
 This typically happens when the angle of attack — the angle between the propeller or wing and the oncoming air — becomes too steep.

-Below, you’ll find a step-by-step breakdown below explains what happens from a smooth, stable flight to the point where a stall occurs and how to recover from it.
+In the visual aid below, you’ll find a step-by-step breakdown that explains what happens when an sUAS goes from a smooth, stable flight to the point where a stall occurs and how to recover from it.

-As a drone’s angle of attack—the angle between the wing or propeller and the oncoming air—increases, it reaches a critical point where the airflow becomes turbulent, diminishing lift capacity.
+As a drone’s angle of attack increases, it reaches a critical point where the airflow becomes turbulent, diminishing lift capacity.

 This leads to a stall, causing the drone to lose altitude and potentially spin out of control.
 With the right recovery action preparedness, you can regain stability and continue flying safely.

-- 4Experiencing Disrupted Airflow: Beyond this point, the airflow gets turbulent near the wings, destabilizing the smooth lift the wing usually creates.
-If you keep pushing, the UA can’t handle it anymore, and the lift looses its stabile ascent.
+Beyond this point, the airflow gets so turbulent it begins destabilizing the smooth lift the propellors usually creates.
+If you keep pushing, the UA can’t handle it anymore, and the lift looses its stabile ascent. - 5STALL

 Impact of Weight Distribution on Drone Stall Behavior